-Subsequent to closing the Mindspeed Acquisition, in February 2014 we divested the wireless business of Mindspeed.
-The operations of the wireless business are included in discontinued operations and the net assets of the wireless business are presented as assets held for sale.
+Subsequent to closing the Mindspeed Acquisition, in February 2014, we divested the wireless business of Mindspeed.
+The operations of the wireless business are included in discontinued operations.

 On February 13, 2014, we completed the acquisition of Nitronex, LLC (Nitronex) (the Nitronex Acquisition).
 Nitronex designs, develops, manufactures and markets gallium nitride (GaN) semiconductors and is headquartered in the Raleigh, North Carolina area.
 We completed the Nitronex Acquisition through a cash payment of \$26.1 million for all of the outstanding membership interests of Nitronex.
 We funded the Nitronex Acquisition through the use of available cash and borrowings under our revolving credit facility.